mnicolae/tumblr-trends/README.md

 ## Documentation:

-Our server is running on redwolf.cdf.toronto.edu:31110 with nodejs and built on the express web framework.
+Our server is running on nodejs and built on the express web framework.

 Our main server file is 'app.js' and the functions that handle the requests is blog.js.